 But clothing and crafts, and coffee and pine cones, are the least of Lacey and Dermot’s worries at the moment (and more importantly the least of we, the viewers’, worries).
 Because right then and there, Lacey and Dermot spend the entire second act making cute with each other.
 As joyous music plays in the soundtrack, they dance (metaphorically and/or literally) through town.
 Snow strategically falls around them.
 They create snowmen and snow angels in the city park (cut to police constable grinning approvingly).
 They get into snowball fights (playful ones, of course).
 They suddenly put on skates and go ice skating (cut back to police constable still grinning approvingly).
 They just as suddenly decorate a tree with ornaments.
 Sparks literally fly between the two of them, until…

-Happy music is replaced by thrashing rock guitar as camera cuts to… Lacey’s good-for-nothing ex-boyfriend… whom we’ll call Deke, whose smoldering looks adds a whole new dimension to hot.
+Happy music is replaced by thrashing rock guitar as camera cuts to… Lacey’s good-for-nothing ex-boyfriend… whom we’ll call Deke, whose smoldering looks add a whole new dimension to hot.
 (I dunno who’d play Deke, so let’s just call him Deke.)
 Deke has returned to Winterville after

 doing 5 to 10 not hitting it big in the big city (which, in flashbacks, also looks suspiciously like Vancouver… because, again, Vancouver).
-And Deke has come to woo back Lacey’s heart.
+Deke has come to woo back Lacey’s heart.
 Naturally, Dermot is jealous and challenges Deke to a fight… which Deke wins.

 Suddenly, Lacey is conflicted, her heart torn between new love from Dermot and the resurfaced passion she still has for Deke.
 Dermot, now feeling like the odd man out, suddenly exclaims that this romantic jealousy has caused him to lose his Christmas spirit.
 Shocked by Dermot’s admission, Lacey gets all “how could you?” and runs off sobbing buckets.
 Deke being Deke, he follows in close pursuit to

 romance comfort her.
 (Ugh, men.)